The Lifetime Income Model™ Strategy: Investing for When You'll Actually Use the Money.

 The traditional bucket strategy uses three — short, medium, and long.
 That works, but it leaves a gap.
 The “medium” bucket ends up doing too much work, trying to be both an income reserve and a growth engine.

-Five buckets give us cleaner separation.
+The Lifetime Income Model™ give us cleaner separation.
 Each bucket has a single job.
 Each transition is smoother.
 And the longest bucket — the 25-year horizon — gives us the freedom to take meaningful long-term growth risk without ever touching income.

 Pre-retirees within 10 years: Sequence-of-returns risk is highest in the five years before and after retirement.
 Building the bucket structure now means you enter retirement with the plan already in place.